Click here for a complete list of CME opportunities.

 HIV & Aging Clinical Recommendations

 Morphologic changes are common in older patients living with HIV/AIDS.
 Increasing age is risk factor for loss of subcutaneous fat (lipoatrophy) and/or increase in central fat deposition (lipohypertrophy) but newer ART regimens are less likely to promote these changes.
-Older patients should be switched from thymidine analogues to INSTI’s which are less likely to cause morphologic changes.
-Treatment options for patients with lipohypertrophy can include surgical removal of fat or use of growth hormone or analogues.
+Older patients should be switched from thymidine analogues to INSTI’s which are less likely to cause direct metabolic pertubations that may lead to morphologic changes.
+Treatment options for patients with lipohypertrophy can include surgical removal of fat or use of growth hormone releasing factor.

 Lifestyle modification (diet and exercise) should be the first step in managing patients with diabetes.
 Pharmacologic treatment of diabetes for patients living with HIV follows the same guidelines as for those patients without HIV.
 Metformin, which will result in a 1% decline in glycosylated hemoglobin, should be the first-line medication, unless there is a contraindication such as significant renal insufficiency (eGFR <30 ml/min).
-Sulfonylureas, incretins or insulin can be used as second agents if necessary.
+Sulfonylureas, thiazolidinediones, or insulin can be used as second agents if necessary.
+However, the use of newer classes, such as GLP-1 receptor agonists and SGLT2 inhibitors, in people with HIV is becoming more common due to the weight loss effects of these medications, which may also help blood pressure and visceral adiposity.
 Saxagliptin, a DPP-4 inhibitor, should be used with caution with CYP3A inhibitors (Monroe 2015).

 The approach to screening for and managing the complications of diabetes in patients living with HIV are similar to those in uninfected patients.
 Screening for hypertension, renal disease, hyperlipidemia, microvascular complications (retinopathy, neuropathy and nephropathy) need to be done on a regular basis.
 The JNC 8 guidelines recommend treating systolic pressures above 140 and diastolic pressures above 90 (Sangarlangkarn 2016a).
 BP targets for frail elderly can be higher due to the increased risk of orthostatic hypotension.
 Unless contraindicated, aspirin therapy should be initiated.
 For the treatment of hyperlipidemia, pitavastatin is the only oral lipid lowering agent that does not interact with ART (Monroe 2015).
 Lower dose atorvastatin may also be used.
 Pregabalin and duloxetine are recommended as initial treatment for painful peripheral neuropathy.
 Gabapentin may be considered but it does have an approved indication for this (Pop-Busui 2017).